serviceprototypinglab/podilizer/README.md

 ## Before start
  For making the project you need maven to be installed and ${maven.home} environment variable to be set.
-(If maven home is't set explicitly as environment variable tool uses default maven home path: '/usr/share/maven/').
+(If maven home is't set explicitly as environment variable, tool uses default maven home path: '/usr/share/maven/').

  For deploying Lambda functions you need to have account at AWS.
 Then you need to [install the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and